 Why not Jupyter notebooks?

 Jupyter notebooks are also great!
 In fact, they are so powerful and versatile that we at 123AI.de use them ourselves for educational purposes, for our member services, and for corporate training.
 They are highly customizable and interactive, have a huge following and come in different shapes.
-However, they do not serve the same purpose: streamlit is rapid prototyping and delivering applications while Jupyter notebooks are still made for programmers and enthusiasts and you could think of it as a pumped up IDE.
+However, they do not serve the same purpose: streamlit is rapid prototyping and delivering applications to a possibly non-technical audience while Jupyter notebooks are still made for programmers and enthusiasts and you could think of it as a pumped up or alternative IDE.

 How does 123AI use streamlit?